 In college Pete Frates was an all-star athlete, becoming the captain of Boston College’s baseball team and hitting a monster home run in Fenway Park in his final year.
 A few years later, on March 13th 2012, Pete was diagnosed with ALS.

 Almost immediately after hearing the diagnosis Pete took the news as a challenge, asking his doctor “how much money do you need to cure this thing?”
 After hearing “one billion dollars”, Pete’s immediate response was- “I will get you a billion dollars.”

-After watching his friends do silly challenges on social media, he came up with a simple idea – dumping ice water on yourself and encouraging friends to do the same to raise money for ALS.
+After watching his friends do silly challenges on social media, he and others affected by ALS came up with a simple idea – dumping ice water on yourself and encouraging friends to do the same to raise money for ALS.
 Although ALS was a relatively unknown disease, Pete had quite the network of friends – including athletes with large social media followings.
-Soon the challenge spread like wildfire.
-In the weeks and months after, celebrities like Lebron James, Oprah Winfrey and Bill Gates joined in- all to raise awareness for ALS.
+Soon the Ice Bucket Challenge spread like wildfire.
+In the weeks and months after, celebrities like Lebron James, Oprah Winfrey and Bill Gates joined in, all to raise awareness and funds for ALS.

 The Ice Bucket Challenge raised a staggering $220 million for ALS nonprofits, putting him well on his way towards raising one billion dollars.

 It’s been 7 years since Pete’s diagnosis, and in the years since he’s continued to champion for those with ALS.
 His family said it best: “He was a beacon of hope for all.”

 Pete passed away on December 9, 2019 at the age of 34, but his legacy will live on as a hero for people living with ALS.
 Thank you Pete and the Frates family for everything you’ve done to progress ALS research and bring us closer to a cure.